x

 Medically Reviewed by

-Naltrexone, sold under brand names such as ReVia, Vivitrol, and Depade, are medications for opioid use disorder (MOUD) and alcohol use disorder (AUD).
-Naltrexone was initially approved by the U.S. Food and Drug Administration (FDA) in 1984 to treat opioid addictions such as heroin, morphine, and oxycodone.
+Naltrexone, sold under brand names such as ReVia, Vivitrol, and Depade, is a medication for opioid dependence and alcohol dependence.
+As a medication-assisted treatment (MAT), Naltrexone was initially approved by the U.S. Food and Drug Administration (FDA) in 1984 to treat opioid addictions such as heroin, morphine, and oxycodone.
 And it was later approved for treating alcohol use disorder in 1994.

 Naltrexone is available as a daily dose in a pill form (ReVia and Depade) or as a monthly intramuscular injection (Vivitrol) for treating alcohol and opioid use disorders.
 Naltrexone is considered unique to other substance use disorder medications because it treats both opioid and alcohol use disorders.
 When used in combination with behavioral therapy, counseling, and aftercare support, naltrexone is a highly effective medication.

-Naltrexone belongs to a class of medication known as an opioid antagonist (inhibitors).
+It belongs to a class of medications known as opioid antagonists.
+This medication delivers powerful opioid-blocking effects through both oral naltrexone and injectable naltrexone options.
 Naltrexone works by blocking the sedative and intoxicating effects of opioids by binding to the endorphin receptors in the body and blocking opioid receptors in the brain.
-This function helps maintain abstinence and prolong recovery.
+This function, combined with behavioral health therapies like cognitive behavioral therapy, helps maintain abstinence and prolong recovery.
 Naltrexone is effective in substance use disorder maintenance treatment because it’s a non-narcotic medication with a low risk of misuse.
 Naltrexone can be prescribed and administered by any practitioner licensed to prescribe medications since it is not a controlled medication.

 Oral naltrexone absorbs quickly and begins to work within an hour after consumption.
 The effects of the 50-mg oral tablet can last for 24 to 36 hours.
 The duration of higher doses is longer lasting, with 100 mg lasting 48 hours and 150 mg lasting 72 hours.
 Naltrexone usually reaches its peak within one hour of dosing.